Old-school Italian-American gem w/ comfy white-tablecloth setting & fabulous bar. A true taste of classic NYC.

-"The restaurant is consistently recommended for its classic Italian-American red sauce dishes and homemade pasta, embodying the traditional 'red sauce joint' experience."
+"While specific dishes aren't highlighted, the restaurant is consistently praised for its classic Italian-American red sauce dishes and homemade pasta."

 Important Note

-While generally well-regarded, one comment suggests the food might not be considered as good as some other recommendations, though the ambiance and neighborhood are appealing.
+While generally well-regarded, one comment suggested the food might not be as exceptional as other recommendations, though the neighborhood ambiance was noted as a positive draw.

 Positive"This user recommended Monte's in the Village as having been around forever."